Car Loan Statistics That Will Make You Want a Bicycle

 Our lives are measured in automobiles.
 From the clunkers we save for in high school to the shiny sedans we drive nervously off the lot after a promotion, each defines an era, a stage in life.
 Road trips, vacations, commutes, back seats full of kids...
 American life happens on wheels.

 Like the automobile, debt is also an essential part of American life.
 Student loans, insurance payments, mortgages - and yes, car loans.
 We lease.
-We borrow.
-We add our households to the long list of car loan statistics and find our place on America’s mountain of consumer debt.
+We borrow, and find our place on America’s mountain of consumer debt.
 But hey - how else would we get where we need to go?

-Here’s the cold hard truth about auto loans.
+Here’s the cold hard truth about auto loan data in the US.

 Key Car Loan Statistics for 2024 - Editor’s Choice